Anonymous-275/duktape-wrapper/README.md

 #include "duk_wrapper.h"

 int main() {
-    duktape engine; //create and initialize duktape and all adons engine.push_file("example.js"); //push a file to be parsed and executed return 0;
+    duktape engine; //create and initialize duktape and all add-ons engine.push_file("example.js"); //push a file to be parsed and executed return 0;
 }